Xiny1hxy/cse15l-lab-reports/LabTutorial.md

 # Part1: Installing VScode
 To install the Visual Studio Code, please visit the website [VScode](https://code.visualstudio.com/), and follow the instructions to download VScode to your computer.
 (For Mac users, remember to move VScode to your table)

-When you successfully download VScode and open it, the homepage should look like this
+When you successfully download VScode and open it, the homepage should look like this:
 ![Image](VScode.png)
 （It might not be exactly the same as mine, depand on your settings)